 *The workshop takes place in the south wing of the Kibble Palace glass house which has a ‘Canary Island’ theme, so the temperature is kept at 18 degrees – for more details on the beautiful venue see the website: www.glasgowbotanicgardens.com

-Extra Perfumes: If you would like to make more perfumes (they make unique christmas gifts) you can pay an extra £6 on the day (bespoke perfumes usually £15).
+Extra Perfumes: If you would like to make more perfumes you can pay an extra £7 on the day (bespoke perfumes usually £15).
+They make beautiful unique Christmas gifts.